Designing for logos, pathos, and ethos

 • Good will – eunoia

-Showing phronêsis is showing that you are wise – but not in the form of knowledge (sophia), but in the form of know-how or practical thought and wisdom.
+Showing phronêsis is showing that you are wise – not in the form of knowledge (sophia), but in the form of know-how or practical thought and wisdom.

 Examples of appealing to ethos